Modern Family logo

 So Does It Really Matter What I’m Called in the Divorce?

 Respondent, Petitioner, Co-Petitioner.
-All these are when boiled down are titles to help the Court keep organized.
+All these are when boiled-down titles to help the Court keep organized.
 While there are small mechanical differences, it will not impact anything regarding property or custody allocation.
 If you’ve been served papers or know service is coming – contact us at Modern Family Law and we can go over strategies to ensure your voice is heard during this complicated and stressful process.
 Divorce is emotional and not easy.
 Let an experienced attorney help you through the process.

 Modern Family Law